EfrainRodriguez/Haas-MQTT-MTConnect-Adapter/README.md

 ## Install

-You can download or clone this project from [here](https://github.com/EfrainRodriguez/Haas-MTConnect-Adapter)
+You can download or clone this project [here](https://github.com/EfrainRodriguez/Haas-MTConnect-Adapter).
+However, keep in mind that to install this project you must have `Node js` and `npm` installed on your computer or IoT device.
+You can download both from [here](https://nodejs.org/en/).

 In the project directory, you can install the solution by using: